-Towards this end, I create a large number of artificial data sets, adding progressively more matching error noise.
-Each data set has two important characteristics: (i) the sample size is the same as that of the true data (to keep fixed the numerical properties of the estimation code) and (ii) it leads to the same first stage probit that the true data (the same cross-sectional distribution of renewal probabilities).
-These two properties are important because we want to isolate the performance of the estimation of \mathcal{W} in the second stage.
-More specifically, for each observation (x^f, δ^b) I draw three random variables: the two components of firm types ν_1 and ν_2 , normally distributed mean zero and standard deviation $\sqrt{1-\mathcal{W}^2}$ and \mathcal{W} respectively; and a matching error ε , distributed normally with mean zero and standard deviation σ .
+Toward this end, I create a large number of artificial data sets, adding progressively more matching error noise.
+Each data set has two important characteristics: (i) the sample size is the same as that of the true data (to keep fixed the numerical properties of the estimation code) and (ii) it leads to the same first-stage probit as that of the true data (the same cross-sectional distribution of renewal probabilities).
+These two properties are important because we want to isolate the performance of the estimation of W in the second stage.
+More specifically, for each observation (x^f, δ^b) , I draw three random variables: the two components of firm types v_1 and v_2 , normally distributed mean zero and standard deviation $\sqrt{1 - W^2}$ and W, respectively; and a matching error ε distributed normally with mean zero and standard deviation σ .
 I then simulate the model to obtain the joint probably of renewal and new relationships on which I can run the estimation routine.
 The simulation procedure is described in more detail in the Internet Appendix.